from collections.abc import Iterable

 [docs]def load_layered_image_from_shard(file_path):

-"""Function for loading a `LayeredImage` from
+"""Function for loading a `LayeredImagePy` from a `WorkUnit` shard.

 Parameters